ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.md

 None of which actually do much more than toast in this app

 The obvious next steps are:
-1) To show more song details on the Details Fragment
+1) To show more character details on the Details Fragment

 2) To make the UI more visually appealing